Rantu7/Sales-Analysis/README.md

 ![Q14](https://i.ibb.co/RQCyPvS/14b.png)

-The above graph shows that the revenue curve fluctuates over the 12 months.
+The above graph shows that the revenue curve had significant fluctuations over the 12 months.
 The months of March, May, July and November generated significant amount of revenue for the pizza shop.
 Peak revenue of 72.6k dollars was earned in July.
-Howeve, September and October generated the lowest amount of revenue around 64k dollars.
+However, September and October generated the lowest amount of revenue of around 64k dollars.

 ### Recommendation
 - Investigate what causes the spikes in May and July.
 Consider enhancing marketing efforts during these periods or expanding the product line to capitalize on high demand.